2017 Conference on Family Planning

 For more information, please contact the MSFC staff at 215-625-0800 or [email protected].

-The schedule for 2017 has yet to be determined.
-Below are the sessions and workshops from the 2016 conference.
+The 2017 conference session schedule is yet to be determined.
+Below are the sessions and workshops descriptions.

 First Trimester Abortion

-This session will review the techniques for first trimester surgical abortion, including anesthesia, surgical approach, and complications.
-Participants will also review regimens and best practices for medication abortion.
+Learn the techniques for first trimester surgical abortion, including anesthesia, surgical approach, and complications.
+Review regimens and best practices for medication abortion.

 This panel of former Medical Students for Choice leaders will describe their practice and discuss the many ways, outside of abortion provision, that doctors can contribute to better reproductive health for their patients.